bfeitknecht/vault/sem3/TIN/VRL/notes/lectures/TI-v-w05.md

 - [[pumping lemma]]

+# Notes

+For every deterministic FSM, there exists a non-deterministic FSM and vice versa.

 Look at vis exams midterm pumping lemma proof structure (ask basil)

-We can't write transitions with $\lambda$, that's not allowed!! state transition function is defined on $Q \times \Sigma$.
+We can't write transitions with $\lambda$!! state transition function is only defined on $Q \times \Sigma$.

 ![[hromkovic-TIN.pdf#page=93&rect=44,232,438,259|hromkovic-TIN, p.78]]